Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 To control the Poppy_Right_Arm from another software such as Matlab, you must create a server in python that can handle all the motors remotely.

+We can to start an HTTP server permitting the remote access of  Poppy_Right_Arm creature, in this [link](https://github.com/poppy-project/pypot/blob/master/samples/notebooks/Accessing%20pypot%20REST%20API%20through%20HTTP%20requests.ipynb) you can find one explanation.
+Extra [information](https://github.com/poppy-project/pypot/blob/master/REST-APIs.md)

 ## Matlab Control